emancid/cyclops/INSTALL.md

 	3. IMPORTANT: disable selinux for right apache behaviour ## REDHAT/CENTOS

     - You have in /opt/cyclops/docs a file template ( redhat ) for configurate apache site (is usesfull with other distros)

+    - Create node hostname like [NAME(string)][ID(numeric)] example: minion01
+	We recommended to use something like [NAME][ROL(character)][ID] example: grubs01 Is better to use different prefix for server name and a letter like grubS01 (s) for server role Nodes will be better follow this format like: minionc01 Use letter (c) minionC01 for node rol for example Compute.

+	Don't use (recommeded) characters like (-,.%) or other differnet to [a-z] or/and [0-9] to the hostname You can use DNS alias or /etc/hosts alias for a major descriptive names

     2. INSTALL CYCLOPS
     ----------------------------------------------------------------------------------------------------------